clinaresl/testbot/README.md

 ## testbot.py ##

-The simplest usage of `autobot` is exemplified with the script `testbot`.
 It takes the following mandatory arguments:

 * *solver*: regular expression that identifies all executables to monitor